trclemen/streamtouch-support/PRIVACY.md

 StreamTouch collects no personal information.
 All configuration data is stored locally on your device only, including:

-- Bose SoundTouch speaker IP address
+- SoundTouch speaker IP address
 - Music Assistant server IP address, port and player ID
 - API bearer token *(stored securely in the iOS Keychain — see below)*
 - Saved presets and last played track metadata